nishantjr/nishantjr.github.com/src/ai-policy/index.md

   seems to be having the means of (digital) creation in their control.

 Disregard for intellectual property
-: LLMs have been trained on copyrighted art and litrature, pirated books, GPL-licensed code, scientific papers, and so on.
+: LLMs have been trained on copyrighted art and literature, pirated books, GPL-licensed code, scientific papers, and so on.
 Whether or not this usage is legal, it is non-consenting.
 There also seems to be a [two-tier justice system for enforcement copyright law][us-v-swartz].